 While I do think the advice of “niche until it hurts” is sound, I don’t think it should be your ultimate vision.
 “Niche until it hurts” means that you should niche down so specifically that you start to feel like your target market is uncomfortably specific.

 I think that’s a great way to get started, because it makes marketing and product development really easy, but I don’t like it as a long-term play.
-My recommendation is to find a profitable, “medium-tail” niche that you eventually want to maneuver your business toward.
+In How to Find Your Niche I cover all the details of proper niche selection, so start there when you’re ready.

 There Are 3 Basic Paths You Can Take to Make Real Money Online